OSMIHelp/osmi_conference_handbook/05-tips_for_employees/04-know_who_to_contact.md

 Knowing what organizer to contact with issues is also important.
 These folks should know what to do with any emergency situation or Code of Conduct violation.
 Hopefully you will have a contact before the event begins and there will be an opportunity to meet in person early in the conference.

+These may seem less necessary for virtual events - but the opposite is actually true!!
+Knowing who you will need to contact and how.
+Often there will be a backchannel for sponsors and speakers, though attendees should be clear on where a help can be found.

 ## Organizers and Volunteers

 If you are a part of the team organizing the event, it is likely you will be the "goto" person, or part of a team expected to know what to do.
-Prior to the event, familiarize yourself with the surroundings. know where to find the AED and other health devices.
+Prior to the event, familiarize yourself with the virtual environment before the event begins.

 Be sure you and everyone on your team is familiar with and able to execute the tenets of the Code of Conduct.
 If something does happen, every person on the organizing team should know how to handle it.